Sail Scoring

 The problem

 Sail race scoring is a thankless, exacting job.
 At most clubs, it falls to a small panel of volunteers — sometimes just one person — who has spent years learning the quirks of a piece of Windows desktop software called Sailwave.
 Sailwave has served the sailing community well for a long time.
-It is also Windows-only, deliberately opaque to newcomers, and maintained by a single developer.
-Its long-term future is uncertain.
+It is also Windows-only, has a steep learning curve, and is built on ageing technology.

 The consequences of this dependency are real.
-At Howth Yacht Club, a panel of roughly four volunteers handles all race scoring.
-At IODAI (the Irish Optimist class), a single scorer manages events with up to 200 competitors.
-In both cases, growing the volunteer base is difficult because of the learning curve.
-The consequences of losing an experienced scorer — through burnout, a change of circumstances, or simply unavailability on race day — are immediate and disruptive.
+At many clubs and class associations, scoring rests on a small panel of volunteers — sometimes a single scorer handling events with hundreds of competitors.
+Growing that volunteer base is difficult because of the learning curve, and the consequences of losing an experienced scorer — through burnout, a change of circumstances, or simply unavailability on race day — are immediate and disruptive.

 The vision